shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 `ListIssuesViewModel` will fetch the data requested by the UI from the IssueRepository.
 It has `MediatorLiveData` `mApiResponse` which is observed by the UI. `MediatorLiveData` is a subclass of `MutableLiveData` which allows us to observe one or more LiveData (`LiveData` from Repository's `getIssues()` method in our case) and propagate the changes to it own observers (Activity in our case).

 **Note**:
 1. In case you want to have a ViewModel class with non-empty constructor, you have to create a Factory class which would create instance of you ViewModel and that Factory class has to implement `ViewModelProvider.Factory` interface.

 2. If you want reference to Application context in your View Model class, you can use [AndroidViewModel](https://developer.android.com/reference/android/arch/lifecycle/AndroidViewModel.html) class instead of `ViewModel` class.

-Finally, create an activity which extends `LifecycleActivity` class and with EditText and Recycler View.
+Finally, create an activity which extends `AppCompatActivity` class (Since `LifecycleActivity` has been deprecated as of version architecture components `1.0.0-alpha9–1` and both `AppCompatActivity` and Support Fragment now implement the `LifecycleOwner` interface) with EditText and Recycler View.
-In `onCreate()` we will intialize the ViewModel, observe the `MediatorLiveData` property `mApiResponse` and take appropriate action to display the view.
+In `onCreate()` we will initialise the ViewModel, observe the `MediatorLiveData` property `mApiResponse` and take appropriate action to display the view.
 If user initiates a new search query, we will call `viewModel. loadIssues(@NonNull String user, String repo)` method with appropriate parameters.

 {% highlight java %}
+public class MainActivity extends AppCompatActivity {

     @Override
     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);
         mViewModel = ViewModelProviders.of(this).get(ListIssuesViewModel.class);
         setupView();
         // Handle changes emitted by LiveData
         mViewModel.getRes().observe(this, apiResponse -> {
             if (apiResponse.getError() != null) {
                 handleError(apiResponse.getError());